christopheryoung/chrisyoung/site/prose/blog/posts/2007-08-21_recently_read_catching_up_edition.markdown

 "Portrait of the Artist as a Young Man" - Joyce did write beautifully, and hilarious in places.

 I've also started "What's the matter with America?" (changed, lamentably, from "Kansas" for the Euro-edition) by Thomas Frank.
-Fine so far, but perhaps a little dissappointing.
+Fine so far, but perhaps a little disappointing.
 <br/>
 <br/>